velang-org/ve/examples/arrays/README.md

 ## Limitations

-The current implementation of arrays in Verve has the following limitations:
+The current implementation of arrays in Velang has the following limitations:
 - No built-in length property
 - No dynamic resizing (arrays have a fixed size)
 - Limited array methods (no built-in functions like push, pop, etc.)
 - Arrays must have elements of the same type
-Te funkcje mogą zostać dodane w przyszłych wersjach języka Verve.